Wisconsin

 Common Insecticide Identified in Midwestern Streams

-A common insecticide used in urban and agricultural areas, bifenthrin, is harmful to aquatic ecosystems at levels that were previously considered safe, according to a new study by the U.S. Geological Survey.
+[ad_1] A common insecticide used in urban and agricultural areas, bifenthrin, is harmful to aquatic ecosystems at levels that were previously considered safe, according to a new study by the U.S. Geological Survey.
 The insecticide was measured in several streams in the Midwest at levels that caused harm to artificial aquatic ecosystems.
-Bifenthrin is used to …
+Bifenthrin is used …

 Read moreCommon Insecticide Identified in Midwestern Streams